open-metadata/OpenMetadata/docs/connectors/connectors/redshift/redshift-metadata-extraction.md

 ---
 description: >-
-  This guide will help you configure metadata ingestion workflows using the Postgres connector.
+  This guide will help you configure metadata ingestion workflows using the Redshift connector.
 ---

-# Postgres Metadata Extraction
+# Redshift Metadata Extraction

 There are three options for configuring metadata ingestion for this connector.
 They are as follows: